Social issues in Armenia: Effects of partnership between Armenia and the ADB

 The partnership between the Asian Development Bank (ADB) and Armenia affected the economy of Armenia positively.
 One of the advantages of this partnership includes the modernization of technologies and innovation.
 It has also created a better business environment for the locals and foreign investors, as well as increase private sector investment and overall economic growth.

-According to the Asian Development Bank, as of 2020, the unemployment rate increased to 20.2%, while the proportion of employed people who receive less than 1.9$ PPP a day is 0.3%.
+According to the Asian Development Bank, as of 2020, the unemployment rate increased to 20.2%, while the proportion of employed people who receive less than $1.9 PPP a day is 0.3%.
 Meanwhile, the under 5 child mortality rate equals 12 per 1000 children.

 Eliminating poverty is one of the sustainable development goals promoted by the ADB.
 In addition, the other primary goals are zero hunger, good health and well-being, gender equality, clean water and sanitation, affordable and clean energy, decent work and economic growth, industry, innovation, and infrastructure, reducing inequalities, growing sustainable cities and communities, promoting responsible consumption and production, and developing further partnerships to achieve these goals.

 Effects of partnership between Armenia and the EU

 The European Union is the biggest provider of financial support and a key reform partner in Armenia.
 As part of the European Neighbourhood Policy, Armenia benefits from EU financial assistance.
 The amount allocated to Armenia depends on Armenia's commitment to reforms.
-In July 2021, EU Commissioner for Neighborhood and Enlargement Oliver Varhelyi announced that the EU will be granting an amount of approximately $3.1 billion USD in aid to Armenia, a 62% increase than the amount promised before.
+In July 2021, EU Commissioner for Neighborhood and Enlargement Oliver Varhelyi announced that the EU will be granting an amount of approximately US$3.1 billion in aid to Armenia, a 62% increase than the amount promised before.

 The Armenia-EU Comprehensive and Enhanced Partnership Agreement was entered into force on 1 March 2021.
 The agreement advances the bilateral relations between the EU and Armenia and includes clauses on improving democracy, justice, protecting human rights and minority rights, rural development, employment and social affairs, fighting corruption, and increasing environmental protection.